 As you can see, the salad got off to a pretty rough start.
 I’m not sure what ratchet tv I was watching that distracted me from my duties, but I ended up burning the first round of potatoes in the oven.
 LOL!

 Potatoes in a salad?
 Yes indeed.
 My friend Courtney asked the same question when we shared this dish.
-But after his first bite his question shifted to why more potatoes aren’t featured in green leaf salads?
-My sentiments exactly.
-Needless to say it tastes good, real good.
+But after his first bite, his question shifted to why aren’t potatoes featured in green leaf salads more?
+My sentiments exactly!
+Needless to say, it tastes good, real good.

 TIP: Make sure you use fresh green beans and blanch them in saltwater.
 Blanching allows the green beans to remain crisp and maintain a bright color.

 This is a salad of the people.
-The recipe serves as a beautiful side dish when hosting guests but can easily double duty as your own light and healthy meal.
-Get the recipe and give it a try. #Whole30 approved
+The recipe serves as a beautiful side dish when hosting guests but can easily double duty as your light and healthy meal.
+Get the recipe and give it a try. #Whole30 approved.

 Is hot smoked salmon fully cooked?

-Believe it or not, both hot and cold smoked salmon is fully cooked and come ready to eat.
-Hot smoked salmon is cured in salty water usually overnight then smoked the next day at 120°F, while cold smoked salmon is smoked at around 90°F after curing.
+Believe it or not, both hot and cold smoked salmon are fully cooked and ready to eat.
+Hot smoked salmon is cured in salty water, usually overnight, then smoked the next day at 120°F, while cold smoked salmon is smoked at around 90°F after curing.
 Smoked at these temperatures cooks the salmon throughout, making it safe for consumption.